 Last but not least, the primary part of your car that suffers in a rear-end collision is its frame and body.
 They’re the fundamental supporting structure of a vehicle, much like a person’s skeletal system.
 When this is damaged or compromised internally, the vehicle’s driver will have a hard time driving it on the road again unless it gets straightened and repaired.

 If your car got rear-ended and you think there might be more than body or frame damage, reach out to Touch of Color Collision, an auto collision and repair facility in Louisville, KY.
-We are qualified collision specialists, providing a thorough inspection and assessment of the total extent of the damage.
+We are qualified collision specialists, providing a thorough inspection and assessment of the total extent of your car’s damage.